RicoJia/ricojia.github.io/_posts/2023/2023-01-05-cpp-virtual.markdown

 ## Introduction

 The virutal keyword is very versatile.
-A really short and nasty summary is, it is to ensure the correct functions or base class is inherited / loaded during runtime.
+A really short and nasty summary is, it is to **ensure the correct functions or base class is inherited / loaded during runtime**.

 ## Virtual Functions

-In Computer science, **dispatching** is the action of selecting which polymorphic function to call [2].
-In C++, there are static dispatching (like templates) and dynamic dispatching (polymorphism).
-In static dispatching, the dispatched function is known during compile time, whereas in dynamic dispatching, the dispatched function won't be known until the runtime type of an object is known.
+In general computer science, **dispatching** is the action of selecting which polymorphic function to call [2].
+In C++, there are **static dispatching (like templates)** and **dynamic dispatching (polymorphism)**.
+In static dispatching, **the dispatched function is known during compile time**, whereas in dynamic dispatching, the dispatched function **won't be known until the runtime type of an object is known**.
 This way, polymorphism could become useful when we have different types of objects with inheritance, and want to call their corresponding versions of a function.

 The mechanism of dynamic dispatching in C++ is through a virtual function table (vtable), which stores pointers to all virtual functions' addresses.
 Vtable will only be looked up when polymorphism is used.